Lonsdale201/media-storage-for-jetformbuilder/README.md

 3. **After** the form is processed, this plugin collects the uploaded files.
 4. Files are filtered by size limit and allowed file types (global, then per-form overrides).
 5. Each enabled provider receives the filtered files, uploaded to the resolved folder path.
-6. If **Delete original** is on, local copies are removed after all providers succeed.
+6. If **Delete original** is on, local copies are removed — but **only** if every enabled provider uploaded successfully.

+> **Safety net:** If any provider fails (expired token, invalid credentials, network error), the plugin keeps all original files regardless of the "Delete original" setting.
+This prevents data loss when a provider is misconfigured or temporarily unavailable.
+The failure is logged when debug mode is enabled.

 The plugin hooks into `jet-form-builder/form-handler/after-send` — it never interferes with the core JetFormBuilder upload process.
 If a file is filtered out (wrong type, too large), the form submission still succeeds normally; the file simply isn't synced to the provider.

+---

+## Roadmap

+### v1.1

+- **Background uploads via Action Scheduler** — Currently, file uploads to providers run synchronously during form submission, which can cause noticeable delays when multiple files are attached.
+In v1.1, uploads will be queued as background jobs so the form returns instantly to the user.